kiddick/kiddick.github.io-src/content/first_steps_with_design.md

 ```
 margin: 0 auto;
 ```
-and was not sure how I shoud interpret that.
+and was not sure how I shroud interpret that.

 But according to example from documentation: